True Immigrant Stories_13: “We All Stood There Naked”

-[A Czech immigrant woman tells of her journey from Prague to Rotterdam and then in steerage to America in 1920.]
+[This is another firsthand immigrant account from my oral history collection.
+Here, a Czech immigrant woman tells of her journey from Prague to Rotterdam and then in steerage to America in 1920.]
 “Three days and three nights were spent riding in local trains from Prague to Rotterdam.
-At Oldenzaal, four stations distant from Rotterdam, all our baggage was taken from without an explanation why this was done. … More True Immigrant Tales: “We All Stood There Naked”
+At Oldenzaal, four stations distant from Rotterdam, all our … More True Immigrant Stories_13: “We All Stood There Naked”

-True Immigrant Tales: “There Was Prejudice Everywhere”
+True Immigrant Tales_19: “There Was Prejudice Everywhere”

 [This is another firsthand immigrant story from my oral history collection.]
 “My story about America begins even before I was born in Calabria in 1920.
-When my uncle was eight years old and the oldest among seven brothers and sisters, his parents told him they could no longer take care of him and he would … More True Immigrant Tales: “There Was Prejudice Everywhere”
+When my uncle was eight years old and the oldest among seven brothers and sisters, his parents told him they could no longer take care of him and he would … More True Immigrant Tales_19: “There Was Prejudice Everywhere”

 [This is another firsthand immigrant account from my oral history collection.]
 “I was born in Queens County, Ireland, in 1911.
 I was one of thirteen children, with six brothers and six sisters.
 I attended school until 10th grade, which was the maximum education offered at that time.
-On the farm where we lived, I helped … More True Immigrant Tales_12: “I Knew It Was a Good Country”
+On the farm where we lived, I helped … More True Immigrant Stories_12: “I Knew It Was a Good Country”

-True Immigrant Tales_10: Jordan’s Adventures Continue
+True Immigrant Stories_10: Jordan’s Adventures Continue

 [This is a continuation of last week’s blog, which you may want to read first.
 Jordan’s story comes from my oral history collection.]
 “When we were taken to Ellis Island, naturally, there were hundreds of us and we were led, almost like sheep, here and there, and we didn’t know where we were going.
-Each … More True Immigrant Tales_10: Jordan’s Adventures Continue
+Each … More True Immigrant Stories_10: Jordan’s Adventures Continue

-True Immigrant Tales_8:Hunger in the Ellis Island Cages
+True Immigrant Stories_8: Hunger in the Ellis Island Cages

 [If you didn’t read last week’s post, I suggest you do so first, as this is a continuation of Helen’s immigrant experience.
 This is a true story, told in her own words.
-This material comes from my research for my historical novel about Ellis Island in the 1890s, Guardians of the Gate, and its sequel, … More True Immigrant Tales_8:Hunger in the Ellis Island Cages
+This material comes from my research for my historical novel about Ellis Island in the 1890s, Guardians of the Gate, and its sequel, … More True Immigrant Stories_8: Hunger in the Ellis Island Cages

 True Immigrant Stories_7: Scottish Teen in Steerage